 GTA wasn’t always the gaming behemoth it is today.
 It started life as a top-down run and gun crime game, that was originally intended to be called Race’n’Chase.
 There was three cities to explore and despite most missions having a fixed destination, the player was free to choose their own route.
 This level of freedom set Grand Theft Auto apart from other action based computer games at the time.

 Gran Turismo is the granddaddy of driving games holding seven Guinness World Records and selling over 10 million copies worldwide.

-Gran Turismo appealed to a wide ranging audience from casual gamers to fans of realistic racing sims.
+Gran Turismo appealed to a wide-ranging audience from casual gamers to fans of realistic racing sims.
 The launch game enjoyed 11 tracks and 140 cars to choose from.
-It redefined the genre and merged real world driving with arcade action.
-It spawned a multitude of sequels and achieved over 76 millions units sold by 2015.
-The game is currently the highest selling PlayStation franchise of all-time.
+It redefined the genre and merged real-world driving with arcade action.
+It spawned a multitude of sequels and achieved over 76 million units sold by 2015.
+The game is currently the highest-selling PlayStation franchise of all time.

 Designed by the legend that is Peter Molyneux, Dungeon Keeper sees the player build and manage a dungeon, protecting it from invading heroes intent on stealing your accumulated treasures, killing your army of monsters, and ultimately trying to kill you.

 Molyneux wanted to create “the coolest game ever” and poured his heart into the development of this title, despite coming to blows with the management team throughout the development process.
 Once released Dungeon Keeper received critical acclaim and won a Codie award for the ‘best strategy game’ and has since appeared at #4 on PC Gamer’s list of top 100 games.